diefenbach/django-lfs/docs/user/management/catalog/categories.rst

 **Add products**

 You can see available products to assign on top of the page.
-Select the checkboxes beside all products you want to assign and click on ``Add to category``
+Select the check boxes beside all products you want to assign and click on ``Add to category``

 **Remove products**

 You can see all already assigned products within the ``Selected products`` section.
-Select the checkboxes beside the products you want to remove and click on ``Remove from category``.
+Select the check boxes beside the products you want to remove and click on ``Remove from category``.

 SEO